Kashmiri Dum Aloo (gluten- free)

-- 400 gm (almost a pound) Baby Potatoes – boiled and peeled
+- 400 gm Baby potatoes – A little less than a pound, boiled and peeled

 - 1 cup Yogurt

-- 4 tbsp Mustard Oil – 3 tbsp for frying the potatoes and 1 tbsp for cooking
+- 4 tablespoon Cooking oil – 3 tablespoon for frying the potatoes and 1 tablespoon for cooking

-- Boil and peel the potatoes, let it cool.
+- Boil and peel the potatoes and set it aside to cool.

 - Now with the help of a fork prick the potatoes so that all the masalas enter the potatoes while cooking.

-- In a pan heat oil, fry the potatoes.
-You can even deep fry them but I have shallow fried them.
+- You can even deep fry them but I have shallow fried them.